riscv-software-src/riscv-config/docs/source/yaml-specs.rst

                                           # of the all reset values of the sub-fields
     rv32:                                 # this node and its subsequent fields can exist
                                           # if [M/S/U]XL value can be 1
-      implemented: <boolean>              # indicates if the csr exists in rv32 mode or not.
+      accessible: <boolean>               # indicates if the csr is accessible in rv32 mode or not.
                                           # When False, all fields below will be trimmed off
                                           # in the checked yaml.
 False also indicates that
                                           # access-exception should be generated
-      fields:                             # This should be empty always.
+      fields: []                          # This should be empty always.
       shadow: <csr-name>::<register>      # which this register shadows,'none' indicates that
                                           # this register does not shadow anything.
       msb: <int>                          # msb index of the csr. max: 31, min:31
       lsb: <int>                          # lsb index of the csr. max: 0, min:0
       type:                               # type of field.
 Can be only one of the following
-        wlrl: [list of ranges]            # field is wlrl and the list of legal values.
+        wlrl: [list of value-descriptors] # field is wlrl and the set of legal values.
         ro_constant: <hex>                # field is readonly and will return the same value.
         ro_variable: True                 # field is readonly but the value returned depends
                                           # on other arch-states